kvsg45/kvsg45/README.md

 ## Let's Connect 🌟

 I'm always excited about new collaborations and opportunities!
-Feel free to reach out to me via [Email](mailto:venkatakhande63@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/gourangakhande/).
+Feel free to reach out to me via [Email](mailto:venkatakhande63@gmail.com)

 Let's turn data into insights and ideas into reality! 💡